Marklong7/Legal_LLM/README.md

 # Legal_LLM

 ## Project Summary:
-This project focuses on enhancing LLM performance on Legal questions by integrating advanced techniques such as few-shot prompt engineering, Chain-of-Thought (CoT) prompting, ReAct, adaptive RAG, and RAPTOR.
+This project focuses on enhancing LLM performance on Legal questions by integrating advanced techniques such as *few-shot prompt engineering*, *Chain-of-Thought (CoT) prompting*, *ReAct*, *adaptive RAG*, and *RAPTOR*.
 Our system achieves a significant 110% improvement over baseline models on Illinois Law question-answering.

+## The Workflow:

 ## Core Contributions:
 * Benchmark knowledge-Informed Adaptive RAG: